2025/26 - Meet the Team

 It was with great trepidation that Charlotte joined SDCC in 2014.
 However, from the start she was overwhelmed with the support she received from other members, to the point where she also encouraged her husband to join.
 Charlotte is incredibly passionate about cycling and loves encouraging everyone to have a go – her vocal skills are legendary.

 A few years ago, Charlotte got involved with the then new Wednesday evening rides.
 They are a great opportunity to recruit new members to the club and introduce youngsters (14+) and oldsters alike to the world of cycling.
-She loved them so much, she how runs them with her husband.

 Inspired by the enthusiasm shown on a Wednesday, Charlotte has also started running a Monday evening Ladies only ride.
 These are designed to build greater confidence in riding in a group and to inspire more ladies to join the club.

-Mark Ormond (Committee Member)
+Chris Howells (Committee Member)

-Chris Wilson (Committee Member)
+Ali Borman (Committee Member)

-Luke Manning (Committee Member)
+Deirdre Keating (Committee Member)

-Kevin Curtis (Committee Member)
+Alan Everard (Committee Member)